Prepping · Recipes

 Make a batch ahead, and chill the soup to use in the next 24 hours to save time.

-Makes a shy quart of dry mix.
-4 to 5 batches, depending on how packed your measuring cup is when making batches.
+It makes a shy quart of dry mix, with 4 to 5 batches, depending on how packed your measuring cup is when making batches.

 Options:

-You can convert this recipe to many flavors by adding in freeze-dried ingredients.
+You can convert this recipe to many flavors by adding freeze-dried ingredients.
 In particular, the crumbled and powdery bits at the bottom of freeze-dried cans is perfect for this – no waste!
-Crumble the freeze-dried meat(s) and vegetables into small pieces, add in up to a half cup of dried ingredient to each batch of prepared soup you make.
-Soak the dry ingredient in half the water to product, for 10 minutes, then add in as you start cooking the soup.
+Crumble the freeze-dried meat(s) and vegetables into small pieces, and add up to a half cup of dried ingredients to each batch of prepared soup you make.
+Soak the dry ingredients in half the water to produce for 10 minutes, then add in as you start cooking the soup.

 You can also combine flavors.
-Mushroom and Chicken together is great, or add in more herbs.
+Mushrooms and Chicken together are great or add in more herbs.
 Maybe some Parmesan cheese as well.

 ~Sarah